Templeton, Pembrokeshire: Templeton Railway Station

 On 4 September 1866 a railway line was completed to link south Pembrokeshire with the main rail line at Whitland.
 In Templeton a high limestone bridge was built to span Tanner's Lane and a small station was built in 1867.
 This was mainly used by the adjacent brickworks until World War I when a new platform was built.
 There were also extensive sidings that were used twice for overnight stops for the Royal Train.
 The station was closed on the 16 June 1965 as part of the Beeching cuts and has since been removed.

 Templeton Airfield

 Opened in 1943, RAF Templeton had three concrete runways and was originally a base for 306 Ferry Training Unit which used twin engined Bristol Beaufort torpedo bomber aircraft.
 Templeton was also used by 595 Squadron target towing Spitfires, as well as Spitfires and Mosquito bombers of A Flight, No. 8 Operational Training Unit in 1945, when operations moved to RAF Benson and the airfield closed.

 The disused runways are now occasionally used for military exercises and low flying training with Hercules transport aircraft.

 Some sources (including the UK Ordnance Survey) place the 1081 Battle of Mynydd Carn within the boundary of the airfield.

 Templeton today

-Templeton's importance declined with the closures of the brickworks and the blacksmith but it remains active with a nineteenth-century pub, the Boars Head, a primary school, church and park.
+Templeton's importance declined with the closures of the brickworks and the blacksmith but it remains active with a nineteenth-century pub, the Boars Head, a primary school, church, chapel and park.

+The Grove hotel and its restaurants are located to the northwest of the village.